D-Roberts/transformer-recommender/bst_alibaba_rec/README.md

-### Gluon implementation of recommendation system in the article "Behavior Sequence Transformer for E-commerce Recommendation in Alibaba".
+### Gluon implementation (from scratch) of recommendation system from the article "Behavior Sequence Transformer for E-commerce Recommendation in Alibaba".

 https://arxiv.org/abs/1905.06874